 Minimum viable Product (MVP) is a concept of lean entrepreneurship, emphasizing the impact of learning in new product development.
 MVP is a new product version that allows a team to collect the most significant number of validated learning of customers with minimal effort.
 This validated learning is in the form of whether a company customer will buy its product.
 A minimal viable product, or MVP, is an opinion with adequate functionality to draw early users and validate products early in the product growth cycle.

-A good MVP should deliver early adopters some wisdom into the end product and the significance it will deliver.
+A good MVP should deliver early adopters some wisdom about the end product and the significance it will deliver.
 When developing MVPs, consider the product’s target market and the potential pain points it can address.
 MVP should be a great starting point for future development, allowing product managers to start with the core functionality and iterate on it to create a broad user base that will find helpful and valuable products.

-Three Key Features of Minimum viable Product
+Three Key Features of Minimum Viable Product

 - It has enough value, and people are willing to use it or buy it first.